Sarah Vaughan: Vocal commentary

-Vaughan's vibrato was described as "an ornament of uniquely flexible size, shape and duration," a vibrato described as "voluptuous" and "heavy" Vaughan was accomplished in her ability to "fray" or "bend" notes at the extremities of her vocal range.
+Vaughan's vibrato was described as "an ornament of uniquely flexible size, shape and duration," as well as "voluptuous" and "heavy."
+Vaughan was accomplished in her ability to "fray" or "bend" notes at the extremities of her vocal range.
 It was noted in a 1972 performance of Lionel Bart's "Where Is Love?" that "In mid-tune she began twisting the song, swinging from the incredible cello tones of her bottom register, skyrocketing to the wispy pianissimos of her top."

 She held a microphone in live performance, using its placement as part of her performance.
 Her placings of the microphone allowed her to complement her volume and vocal texture, often holding the microphone at arm's length and moving it to alter her volume.

 She frequently used the song "Send in the Clowns" to demonstrate her vocal abilities in live performance.
 The performance was called a "three-octave tour de force of semi-improvisational pyrotechnics in which the jazz, pop and operatic sides of her musical personality came together and found complete expression" by The New York Times.

-Singers influenced by Vaughan include Phoebe Snow, Anita Baker, Sade, and Rickie Lee Jones.
+Singers influenced by Vaughan include Amy Winehouse, Phoebe Snow, Anita Baker, Sade, and Rickie Lee Jones.
 Singers Carmen McRae and Dianne Reeves both recorded tribute albums to Vaughan following her death; Sarah: Dedicated to You (1991) and The Calling: Celebrating Sarah Vaughan (2001) respectively.

 Though usually considered a jazz singer, Vaughan avoided classifying herself as one.
 She discussed the term in a 1982 interview for Down Beat:

 I don't know why people call me a jazz singer, though I guess people associate me with jazz because I was raised in it, from way back.
 I'm not putting jazz down, but I'm not a jazz singer ...
 I've recorded all kinds of music, but (to them) I'm either a jazz singer or a blues singer.
 I can't sing a blues – just a right-out blues – but I can put the blues in whatever I sing.
 I might sing 'Send In the Clowns' and I might stick a little bluesy part in it, or any song.
 What I want to do, music-wise, is all kinds of music that I like, and I like all kinds of music.

+Vaughan mentioned Judy Garland as major vocal influence in a 1969 interview for the Los Angeles Times:

+"Judy Garland was the singer I most wanted to sound like then, not to copy, but to get some of her soul and purity.
+A wonderful young voice."